tobyaherbert/urlsearchparams-bug/README.md

 log messages to the console reflecting the expected behaviour.
 The correct `URLSearchParams` object will be returned and the sample *POST* request will have used the correct `Content-Type` header `application/x-www-form-urlencoded`.

-However, visigint the site with a browser that does require the polyfill (such as Safari on iOS or the iOS Simulator) will log messages to the console indicating a mysterious `o` type instead of the expected `URLSearchParams`, and the sample *POST* request will have used the incorrect `Content-Type` header of `text/plain`.
+However, visiting the site with a browser that does require the polyfill (such as Safari on iOS or the iOS Simulator) will log messages to the console indicating a mysterious `o` type instead of the expected `URLSearchParams`, and the sample *POST* request will have used the incorrect `Content-Type` header of `text/plain`.